The Continued Debate Over Assignment of Benefits Insurance Reform

 In Florida, AOB lawsuits “exploded” in the past 10 years rising “from 405 in 2006 to 28,000 into thousand”.

 The downgraded financial stability rating issue is the latest argument in favor of AOB reform.
 The debate goes on.

 If your insurance company is not acting in good faith, won’t return your calls, or has denied your claim, you need the help of an experienced Florida insurance claim attorney.

-Call Jeff Pekar, Esq. at Pekar Law, P.A. for a free consultation at 813-712-8762.
+Call Jeff Pekar, Esq. at Pekar Law, P.A. for a free consultation.
 We serve clients throughout Florida, including but not limited to the Tampa Bay area, Naples, Fort Myers, Orlando, Daytona Beach, and Pensacola.